patst/process-lectures-042020/README.md

 The cockpit is then accessible at http://localhost:8080 (Username: admin/ Password: admin)

+If the application does not start because of a "Port already in use" error you can change the port in the `application.properties` with adding this property: `server.port=8081`

 ## Additional resources and links

 The following list of links may come handy for learning how to implement processes with spring-boot and Camunda bpm: